Q: What is Amazon WorkMail?

 - Trigger AWS Lambda function that you define on all outgoing mail.

-The Lambda function will receive the sender, recipient, and subject of an email.
+The Lambda function will receive the message id, sender, recipient, and subject of an email.

 Rules can be set up from the Amazon WorkMail management console by navigating to Organization Settings.
 You can create, modify, and delete flow rules under the Email Flow Rules tab.